-- Within 6 months of this consent, the Applicant shall establish a blasting notification register of landowners and other interested persons, within 2 km of the guarry. - Throughout the life of the development, the Applicant shall notify all registered individuals of up coming blasting operations at the development site.
+- 7. Within 6 months of this consent, the Applicant shall establish a blasting notification register of landowners and other interested persons, within 2 km of the quarry. - 8.
+Throughout the life of the development, the Applicant shall notify all registered individuals of up coming blasting operations at the development site.